Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 Some government related business grants or support payments you have received need to be included in your tax return.

-For sole traders that receive a taxable grant, include this as business income in your individual tax return.
+For sole traders that receive a taxable grant, include this as business income in the business and professional items schedule of your individual tax return.

 For partnerships, trusts and companies that receive a taxable grant, report this as business income in your partnership or trust tax return, or income in your company tax return.